gornstein/BEM-FMM-GUI/README.md

 ---

 ### Branches:
+- prod: Default branch, ONLY for totally stable, working code. _**Do Not**_ commit directly to this branch.
-- dev: Set as default branch for commits.
-Used for testing/developing working code.
+- dev: Used for testing/developing working code.
 Is only merged to prod when everything is totally stable.

-- prod: ONLY for totally stable, working code.
+---

 ### Updates:
 - [ ] \(Finalize filesystem structure and naming scheme)